Create a personalized learning experience for your child. Get the app for free!Get the download link via SMS

 Elliot is having a rest by the pool.

-You have to buy the new book this week.
+You have to buy a new book this week.

 Mark and Jess usually have a swim on Saturday.